andrewbroughton/Blurry-Landing-Page/README.md

-# Blurry-Landing-Page
+# Blurry-Loading-Page
-Blurry landing page with a fading countdown
+Blurry loading page with a fading countdown